ajs17/memills/content/people/mills-edward-hallock-1819-family/gould-ellen.md

 {{% fig "1914-12-05-ithaca-journal" "500" /%}}

 Like Hannah and Emily, Ellen was active in the Women's Christian Temperance Union.
 Both Hannah and Ellen were born in England, and Ellen at least, spoke with an English accent.
+Hannah herself likely spoke with an English accent, but at the very least, Ellen's familiar voice surely added comfort.
 Ellen's temperament also sounds like it was very compatible with what we know of Hannah and Emily:

 <figure class="quote-only">
 <blockquote>
 My mother was born in 1916 and had only two memories of Ellen.
 That she was very proper and spoke with an English accent.
 </blockquote>
 <figcaption>
-— <cite>18 May 2021, personal correspondence with great great granddaughter of Ellen Gould.</cite>
+— <cite>18 May 2021, personal correspondence Carol Coggshall, with great great granddaughter of Ellen Gould.</cite>
 </figcaption>
 </figure>